My 2019 New Year Trip

 We travel not to escape life, but for life not to escape us.

-There are so many places in Tibet where I haven't travel so every winter during the less tourist season; I used to take an opportunity to visit many remote areas in Tibet.
+There are so many places in Tibet where I haven't traveled so every winter during the less tourist season; I used to take an opportunity to visit many remote areas in Tibet.

 2019 Tibetan New Year Losar